werner-scholtz/kalender/README.md

 ### Custom Builders
-The CalendarView takes a CalendarComponents object.
+The CalendarView can take a CalendarComponents object.
 This object containes all the default builders for the calendar, you can override any of these builders to use your own custom builders.

 | Property      | Type          | Description   |